 Are you an introverted CEO?

 Let’s be honest, Thanks to tv and movies, when we think of the stereotypical CEO, a certain picture comes to mind.
 The CEO is bold and outgoing.
-They love an audience.
+They love the audience.
 Any space that they are in is one that they dominate.
 It certainly isn’t a picture of an introverted leader.

 These types certainly do exist.
 However, this portrayal does not represent all CEOs and entrepreneurs, not by a long shot.
 There are plenty of very successful CEOs and entrepreneurs who are very introverted yet clearly respected and successful.
-In fact, Elon Musk is well known for being an introvert.
+In fact, Elon Musk is well known for being an introverted leader.

 CEOs and entrepreneurs don’t need to run away from their reserved natures introverts.
 At best, this attribute is truly a benefit.
 At worst, introverted characteristics can be overcome.
-If you are an introverted CEO or strive to be one, keep reading.
-Here are seven ways in which you can thrive as a leader and entrepreneur.
+If you are an introverted leader or strive to be one, keep reading.
+Here are seven ways in which you can thrive as an introverted leader and entrepreneur.

-Introverts tend to be natural empaths, and they take a measured approach to making decisions.
-On one hand, this is a good thing.
+Introverts tend to be natural empaths, and they take a measured approach to make decisions.
+On the one hand, this is a good thing.
 Chances are you carefully consider how your decisions will impact others.
 You’re also open-minded to a variety of solutions.

 There can be a downside to this.
 Sometimes action needs to be taken more quickly than you would prefer.
 Worse, sometimes the only course of action that is feasible will have a negative impact than others.
 You can also risk simply coming across as being a bit mealy-mouthed when announcing your decision.